humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 Here is what was used to develop this plugin:

 - Wwise SDK Version `2021.1.10.7883`.
-  At the time of development, a newer 2022 version was available but flagged as beta (in the newer version the [workflow with event-based packaging was marked as deprecated](https://www.audiokinetic.com/library/2022.1.0_7985/?source=UE4&id=using_workflow.html))
+  ~~At the time of development, a newer 2022 version was available but flagged as beta (in the newer version the [workflow with event-based packaging was marked as deprecated](https://www.audiokinetic.com/library/2022.1.0_7985/?source=UE4&id=using_workflow.html))~~
+  The version 2022 is now released as stable version but there are major changes with respect to the unreal integration and I have not yet managed to document the necessary steps for a successful integration.
 - Visual Studio 2022 with
    - Desktop Development with C++
    - Game Development with C++